 You can choose from a traditional session (regression only), or you can do a combination regression and soul writing session, which adds the component of asking for additional guidance through soul writing at the end of the session.
 Joanne asks her Source for additional information to share with you and writes as you write.
 Then the information that came through the writing is shared and discussed.
 This second segment has proven to be a powerful complement to the regression session, providing the backstory of what you just experienced and often offering advice and encouragement from spirit on how to proceed.
 Sessions are not recorded by Joanne, but you are welcome to record them yourself.
 However, Joanne takes meticulous notes during each session and transcribes those for you.
 This includes the soul writing portion if you choose to include that.

-Please Note: Regression appointments are available after 4pm weekdays, all day on select Saturdays and after 1pm on select Sundays.
+Please Note: Regression appointments are available weekdays, on select Saturdays and after 1pm on select Sundays.